TheBrenny/JUMG/README.md

 ####If you want the full library (eclipse):
  PRE-REQ.
 Make sure the JUMG Library is a project in your workspace.
- 1. Right Click your project > Build Path > Configure Build Path...
+ 1. Right Click your project > "Build Path" > "Configure Build Path..."
  2. "Projects" tab > "Add..."
  3. Tick the JUMG project you have made > OK > OK
  4. The packages should be available for use!

-Note that these methods allow you to alter the packages.
-If you do, **push a request**!
+Note that these methods allow you to alter the packages, for your own personalization benefits, or to improve on JUMG.
+If you do make an improvement or addition that is not personalized, **push a request**!

 ###Extra Notes